missionpinball/mpf-docs/mechs/plungers/index.rst

 .. image:: /mechs/images/auto_manual_plunger.jpg

-If you have this type of auto/manual combo plunger, follow the :doc:`combo_coil_mechanical` guide to configure it in MPF.
+If you have this type of auto/manual combo plunger, follow the :doc:`auto_manual` guide to configure it in MPF.

 Option 4: Coil-fired plunger (no mechanical spring option)